mateuszcloudtalk/testproject/README.md

    npm install
    ```

-4. (Optional) Update the `cypress.json` or `cypress.config.js` with your application's URL or any other configurations you might want to change.
+4. (Optional) Update the `cypress.json` or `cypress.config.ts` with your application's URL or any other configurations you might want to change.

 ## 🏃‍♀️ Running the tests
 Execute the following command: